H3xept/jMAVSim/README.md

 The simulator currently supports wind and temperature data.
 And example file is provided in the root folder under the name `example_weather_file.json`.
 To load it in the simulatior simply add the argument `-weather-data <filename>`.

+### Payload Mass

+To specify payload mass for the drone (will be summed to the original drone mass) use the `PAYLOAD_MASS` environment variable.

 ### Troubleshooting ###